Set up automatic solution evaluation

 - Evaluate just on submission - Restricts the evaluation of the program on the moment it is submitted.

-- Automatic evaluation -
+- Automatic evaluation - Settings for the automatic evaluation of tasks.

 In the last step you define which files you expect to be submitted: